🍾 13 Luxurious Facts about Champagne

 1. Under pressure!

-Champagne is immensely pressurised to keep in the bubbles.
-In fact, it’s thought that there is around three times as much pressure in an average bottle of bubble than there is in the tyres on your car.
+Champagne is immensely pressurized to keep in the bubbles.
+In fact, it’s thought that there is around three times as much pressure in an average bottle of bubbly than in the tyres on your car.
 No wonder you have to stand back to open champagne – watch that cork!

 In fact, a champagne cork’s speed has, of course, been calculated.
 It’s thought that if allowed to reach maximum velocity, a cork will pop out of a bottle at around 64 km per hour.

-It’s thought that more than 15,000 people work to cultivate champagne’s unique grape combinations, meaning it’s an industry which is hardly slowing down.
+It’s thought that more than 15,000 people work to cultivate champagne’s unique grape combinations, meaning it’s an industry that is hardly slowing down.
 These grapes include the Pinot Menier, Pinot Noir and Chardonnay.